ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/README.md

 - [Exercise 1: Login via the Expanse User Portal](exercises/login-via-portal.md)
 - [Exercise 2: Login via SSH](exercises/login-via-ssh.md)

-If you cannot login, try to register (again) for 2FA.
-See the [Expanse User Guide](https://www.sdsc.edu/systems/expanse/user_guide.html#narrow-wysiwyg-2).

 ### Exercise 3: Check your default SHELL on Expanse

 Once logged into Expanse either via the User Portal or SSH, please check your default SHELL.